GIXLabs/SAndC/Lab3/README.md

 - ✏️ What happens when you operate the switch?

   3.2 Time responses.
 Connect both oscilloscope probes ground clips to negative battery voltage (0V).
-Connect Channel 1 to the capacitor.
+Connect Channel 1 to the capacitor(+).
 Connect Channel 2 to the junction of R4 and the LED.

 - ✏️ Capture a screenshot of what happens to these two voltages when you close the switch and then open it.
 - ✏️ Add a horizontal bar to the screenshot to illustrate when the LED is ON.